eRGoon/RGPageViewController/README.md

 ```
 #### UITabBar replacement

-If you need something similar to a `UITabBar` but with the features of a `UIPageViewController`, change your `tabViewForPageAtIndex(pageViewController: RGPageViewController, index: Int)` and implement `heightForTabbar()` and override the default position `positionForTabbar(bar: UIBarPositioning)`.
+If you need something similar to a `UITabBar` but with the features of a `UIPageViewController`, change your `tabViewForPageAtIndex(pageViewController: RGPageViewController, index: Int)` and implement `heightForTabbar()` and override the default position `RGTabbarPosition.Top`.

 ```swift
 // MARK: - RGTabbarPosition